phuket european winterswinter escape phuketphuket second home europephuket property hedge

 March29-33°C6-11°C4-10°C5-10°C6-12°C

-Phuket maintains 27–32°C with 7–9 hours of sunshine per day throughout December, January, and February.
+Phuket maintains 27-32°C with 7-9 hours of sunshine per day throughout December, January, and February.
 Seas are calm and clear.
-This is the island’s absolute peak season — and the precise opposite of what Northern Europe offers at the same time.
+This is the island’s absolute peak season, and the precise opposite of what Northern Europe offers at the same time.

-Our experts answer in 2 hours.
+Our experts send a shortlist within 2 hours.
 0% buyer commission.

 Getting There: Flights from Europe to Phuket